gvwilson/sensibleadventures/booksters-apprentice.md

 a double stare on Thomas.

-"Well, then," the magician said in mock-exasperation that wasn't really mock at all, "I suppose I'll just have to find some other way.
+"Well, then," the magician said in mock-exasperation that wasn't really mock at all, "I suppose we'll just have to find some other way.
 Thank you for your time."
 He turned back to Razi, still smiling.
 "Razi–as always."